CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 Edit the snppipeline.conf file and make the following change::

-    PEname="myPE" # substitute the name of your PE
+    GridEngine_PEname="myPE" # substitute the name of your PE

+You may also need to change the GridEngine_StripJobArraySuffix configuration parameter if you see qsub illegal dependency errors.

 Then run the pipeline with the -c and -Q command line options::